RedpointArchive/GameTest/GuestInstall/Windows7Pro.md

 In an Administrative PowerShell prompt, you must run `winrm s winrm/config/client '@{TrustedHosts="*"}'` to enable connections to the VM.

+If you are running on Windows Server, you must install the Remote Desktop Virtualization Host role: https://technet.microsoft.com/en-us/library/dd759143(v=ws.11).aspx

 ## Set up the baseline image

 1. Install Windows 7 Professional in Hyper-V using the ISO provided by MSDN.